Skip to content

 Solid Oak

 Oak is the strongest and most durable wood type for wall shelves.
-It can bear significant weight without bending — important if you are placing heavy books.
+It can bear significant weight without bending — important when placing heavy books.
 Natural oak is warm and timeless.
 White oiled oak suits light, Scandinavian interiors.
-Stained oak gives an industrial or rustic character.
+Stained oak gives an industrial or rural character.

 Mango Wood

 Mango wood shelves have a distinctive, warm grain that makes them decorative even when empty.
-Mango is slightly lighter than oak, which makes it easier to install.
-The unique grain makes each shelf different — your bookshelf is truly unique.
+Mango is slightly lighter than oak, making it easier to install.
+The unique grain makes each shelf different — your bookshelf will truly be one-of-a-kind.

 Black Steel

 A bookshelf made entirely of black steel (steel plate or steel profile) has an industrial, technical character.
-Perfect in a loft or with an industrial interior.
-However, steel can bend at long lengths and heavy weights — always combine with sufficient wall anchors.
+Perfect in a loft or an industrial interior.
+However, steel can sag over long lengths and with heavy weight — always combine with sufficient wall anchors.

 Living Room